-With the application of the above options, retailers and consumers will have the ability to make a choice between purchasing:
+With the application of the above options, retailers and consumers will have the ability to make a choice between purchasing:-

-- Non-labelled eels, with no associated ESF and no benefit back to the environment or the eel - ESF labelled eels, where a proportion of sales go directly to eel conservation projects but are not SEG certified.
-The aim is for this label to decline and cease as certified supplies increase. - ESF labelled certified eels, which are SEG Certified Responsibly Sourced and a proportion of sales go directly to eel conservation projects www.sustainableeelgroup.org/claims www.esf.international/claims
+- Non-labelled eels, with no associated contribution to a ESF and no benefit back to the environment or the eel, - ESF labelled eels, where a proportion of sales go directly to eel conservation projects but are not SEG certified.
+The aim is for this label to decline and cease as SEG certified supplies increase, - ESF labelled certified eels, which are SEG Certified 100% Responsibly Sourced and a proportion of sales go to directly fund eel conservation projects.